masterofcontroversy/FE8U-Defiled-Legacy/README.md

 Crazycolorz5 for adding on to Event Assembler

-Snakey1 for auto promote ASM
+Snakey1 for EveryXTurns macros

-7743 for FEBuilderGBA
+7743 for FEBuilderGBA, and static promotions

-Asorted people for portaits and art (TODO: make a section for that)

 Literally everyone who asked questions on rom hacking